What Is Bulimia?

 You may also have other tests to rule out medical causes for weight loss or gain.

-Bulimia Treatment and Home Remedies
+What Are Bulimia Treatments and Home Remedies?

 To treat bulimia, your doctor will consider your physical and psychological needs.
 Your treatment may include counseling and medications.
 Often, it involves a team of medical, nutritional, and mental health professionals.
 They'll try to help you restore your health and healthy eating patterns.